Cost of Living in Greece

 Average Prices

 These are the average costs for utility bills that a single person pays a month.
-And a family of three spends around €300 on utility bills.
+For a family of three, the cost of living in Greece related to utility bills is approximately €300 per month.

 Transport, no matter personal or public, is an inevitable part of everyday life.
 So, first, take a look at the prices of public transport tickets: